 Transferring data out of Europe can prove quite difficult.
 As there are many solutions available we can help you choose the most effective one for your company.

-If we decide together that Safe Harbor is the best solution for you, we would provide assistance with:
+If we decide together that joining the Privacy Shield is the best solution for you, we would provide assistance with:

 - setting up your internal process to address any enquiry or complaint

-- preparing the required information for the application form, which contains relevant current and future processes
+- preparing the required information for the self-certification, which contains relevant current and future processes

 - verifying the whole process regularly